dsondak/playground/README.md

-# Playground-CV
+# Playground
-Galit taking 6.869 - G2
+Galit taking 6.869

 A place to play with `git`.